mrworf/plexupdate/README.md

 ## 1. Getting the code

-####Using git to clone (Recommended)
+####Using git to clone
-Using git is way easier and recommended
+Using git is the recommended way of getting it
 ```
 git clone https://github.com/mrworf/plexupdate.git
 ```
 Note that git is required (`sudo apt-get install git`)

-The main benefit with git clone is that you can update to latest version very easily.
-If you want to use the auto update feature, you must be using a git clone.
+The main benefit with git clone is that you can update to latest version very easily and it also allows you to use the auto update feature.

 ####Using wget and unzip